Civil Society and Social Movements

 Civil Society Elites?

-Comparing elite composition, reproduction, integration and contestation in European civil societies
+Comparing elite composition, reproduction, integration and contestation in European civil societies.

 DigRep – Representation in the digital era